Quantum-Accelerators/quacc/docs/src/install/advanced/alt_workflows/overview.md

 - Defining the right configuration options for your desired HPC setup can be a challenge
 - The visual dashboard is not as user friendly as some other solutions
-- It is not designed for workflows with steps running across multiple resources
+- Challenging to orchestrate workflows with steps running across heterogeneous resources
-- The concept of always returning a "future" object can be confusing for new users

 ## Jobflow + FireWorks